SlimeKnights/slimeknights.github.io/docs/roadmap/ancient-tools.md

 * +2 defense slots.
 * +2 soul slots.
 * +1 ability slot.
-* Extra level of all material traits.
+* Extra level of the first two material traits.

-## Frypan
+## Melting Pan

-The frypan is a unqiue melee weapon.
+The melting is a unqiue defensive and mining tool.
 It can be found in dungeons, igloos, and alike.
 It has the following behavior:

-* **Parts**: Tool Head (melee/harvest), Limb (ranged)
+* **Parts**: Shield Plating (armor), Limb (ranged)
 * **Model**:
-    * Pan head uses the tool head material.
+    * Pan head uses the shield plating material.
     * Pan handle uses the bow limb material.
 * **Modifier Slots**
     * 1 upgrade slot
     * 1 defense slot
-    * 1 ability slot
+    * 2 ability slots
 * **Functionality**:
-    * Melee weapon
+    * Starts with an upgraded version of melting with a higher ore rate.
-    * Starts with bonking (which uses bow stats)
+    * Can mine any meltable blocks.
+Once it has a fluid inside mining is restricted to those that melt into that fluid.
-    * Starts with fire protection
+    * Starts with a large fluid tank.
-    * Holds 3 pieces of food, which get cooked as the frypan does damage
+    * Can receive staff modifiers.

 ## War Pick

 The war pick is a pickaxe crossbow.
 It can be found in mineshafts or pillager outposts.
 It has the following behavior:

-* **Parts**: Tool Head (melee/harvest), Limb (ranged)
+* **Parts**: Tool Head (melee/harvest), Limb (ranged), Bowstring (ranged)
 * **Model**:
     * Crossbow rotated 90 degrees.
     * Enlarged pickaxe head replaces the bow limb at the top.